Key takeaways on budget forecasting

 Want a more comprehensive list?
 Head over to our strategic budgeting guide.

-5 steps to build and update your forecast
+How to build and update a forecast

 Now that you have your budget roadmap, you can forecast probable outcomes over the next period(s).